Understanding how your child’s learning and support is planned can help you when you are talking to the school. Here we

 If school staff think it is in the child’s best interests they may suggest that a child be referred for specific assessments.
 If you’re worried you child has unidentified support needs you can at any time ask for their needs to be assessed.
 (More information about assessment can be found in Factsheet 18 here.)

 The information below is broad guide as to how staged intervention works.
 Local authorities approaches may differ slightly depending on local procedures.
 There are normally 3 – 4 stages of intervention:

 School staff are or become aware that a child may need additional support to get the most from their learning.
 Support at this stage is usually provided by staff in the classroom – for example a teacher may adapt how a lesson is taught or provide a visual timetables to help a child cope with changes happening throughout the day.

 Parents should be involved in discussions about their child’s needs, how support is being provided and whether any further assessments are needed.
 Depending on a child’s needs they may have a Individual Educational Programme or Additional Support Plan.
 However in many cases a child’s personal learning plan (which every child has) will be sufficient at this stage.

 A child may be moved to Stage 2 if staff believe they may need additional support.
-Examples of support at this stage include extra help from a Support for learning teachers advise other members of staff on the full range of teaching/learning strategies, methods and resources.
-Sometimes, they will provide individual tutorial support to a child who... inside or outside of the classroom or taking part in a targeted programme (for example Read Write Inc) to help with literacy.
+Examples of support at this stage include extra help from a Support for Learning teacher inside or outside of the classroom or taking part in a targeted programme (for example Read Write Inc) to help with literacy.
 Children who need help to cope with the classroom environment may have help at certain points of the day from a classroom assistant or have strategies put in place such as time-out or quiet space.
 A child may have an IEP or ASP at this stage and parents and carers should be involved in planning how the school will meet their child’s needs.